We are thrilled to introduce the first of of three...Read More

 DHA properties are always sold at market value.
 The price is fixed and non-negotiable, meaning you may not see the maximum value if you sell mid-lease; you also can’t negotiate lower when you buy.

-Like all investing, there are risks involved.
 Depending on your personal and financial circumstances, there is a range of options available for you to choose from.
 As an ADF member, several benefits, entitlements, subsidies, and grants are available.
-These range from assistance on mortgage repayments to total lump-sum payments.

 The answer to whether DHA is a suitable investment will depend on you.
 Before you decide to invest, make sure you do your due diligence, think through your decisions and educate yourself to kick things off the right way successfully.